 We should be honest with regards to the issue of confidentiality.
-If it is necessary for us to pass our concerns about a child on then we should discuss with the child:
+For classroom teachers and other staff members it will always be necessary to pass on concerns about a pupil to either the PTPC or CP Coordinator, and we should discuss with them:

-- Who we are going to talk to;
+- Who we are going to talk to

-- What we are going to tell them;
+- What we are going to tell them

-- Why we need to tell them.
+- Why we need to tell them

-We should never share information about a child without first telling them.
-Ideally, we would receive their consent, though there are certain situations when information must always be shared with another member of staff and/ or a parent, e.g. where a young person up to the age of 16 is at risk.
+In terms of Pupil Support Staff, we should never share information about a pupil without first telling them.
+Ideally, we would receive their consent, though there are certain situations when information must always be shared with another member of staff and/ or a parent, e.g., where a young person up to the age of 16 is at risk.

-It is always advisable to share disclosures with a colleague, usually a member of SLT, as this helps to safeguard our own emotional wellbeing as we are no longer solely responsible for the child, it ensures continuity of care in our absence and it provides an extra source of ideas and support.
-We should explain this to the child and discuss with them who it would be most appropriate and helpful to share this information with.
-Parents should be informed and children may choose to tell their parents themselves.

-If a child gives us reason to believe that there may be underlying child protection issues, parents should not be informed, but the Child Protection Co-ordinator, Mary Moore, must be informed immediately.
-Link to MC 57
+Disclosures will always be shared with the Child protection Coordinator or Pupil Support staff.
+This also helps to safeguard our own emotional wellbeing as we are no longer solely responsible for the pupil, and ensures continuity of care in our absence.
+Further, it provides an extra source of ideas and support.
+We should explain this to the pupil and discuss with them who would be most appropriate and helpful to share this information with.
+Parents should be informed by the Pupil Support Team and pupils may choose to tell their parents themselves.
+If a child gives us reason to believe that there may be underlying child protection issues, parents may not be informed, but the Child Protection Coordinator, Jack Richardson/K McAlaney, must be informed immediately.